Phoenix police say they have nabbed the serial shooter who killed 9

-Police say they have arrested the gunman who terrorized Phoenix for months last year by killing nine people in a series of seemingly random shootings.
+The gunman who terrorized Phoenix last year with a series of seemingly random shootings — killing nine people in four months — is behind bars, police said Monday.

-Tips from the community led police to Aaron Saucedo, 23, and detectives were able to link him to the string of attacks by analyzing ballistics evidence, surveillance video and witness statements, police said.
+A tip from the community led investigators to Aaron Saucedo, 23, and detectives were able to link him to the string of attacks by analyzing ballistics evidence, surveillance video and witness statements, police said.

 "They had a clear mission: bring this killer to justice and get it right."